JackStromberg/azure-terraform/vwan-example/README.md

 This is an example script written in Terraform to help walk through deploy Virtual WAN to multiple Azure regions with VPN and ExpressRoute Gateways.

 ## Goal
 The goal of this is to show an example of how to deploy Azure Virtual WAN via Terraform to enable cross region and on-premises connectivity via parameterized input.
+The script provides flexibility to deploy to any number of Azure regions, just specify which ones you want to deploy to!

 ## Examples
 The script has examples of how to leverage modules and variables to provide code portability, reusability, and help with readability.